KeiShimon/Algorithm-and-Data-Structure/README.md

 # Algorithm-and-Data-Structure
-Collection of Exercise and Notes
+Collection of Exercises and Notes

 Source: Udemy course